 The Issuer is not directly or indirectly owned or controlled by others, other than those listed above.

-The Issuer does not know of any arrangements, the operation of which may at a subsequent date result in a change in control of the Issuer.
+The Issuer is not aware of any arrangements, the operation of which may at a subsequent date result in a change in control of the Issuer.

 Share Capital